-Honorable Members of the Senate Standing Committee on Appropriations,
+Honorable Members of the Senate Standing Committee on Education,

 We are 152 university scholars and academics - including a Nobel Laureate and 17 Distinguished Professors - most of us with decades of experience designing and carrying out empirical research and qualified to analyze scholarly publications, who are writing to express our strong opposition to AB 101.
-Considered against the backdrop of the catastrophic educational losses that students have suffered during the pandemic, along with the hundreds of millions of dollars a year that this bill is likely to cost the state, it is irresponsible and unethical to pass a bill requiring students to take a course based on a curriculum that has not been shown to improve students' academic achievement and may in fact add to their trauma.
+Considered against the backdrop of the catastrophic educational losses and trauma that many California students have experienced as a result of the pandemic, it is irresponsible and unethical to pass a bill requiring students to take a course based on a curriculum that has not been shown to improve students' academic achievement and may in fact add to their trauma.